Addiction in the Elderly People: Symptoms and Treatment

-Many adults aged 65 and older misuse prescription and illicit drugs, but alcohol remains the most widely abused substance.
-Abuse of opioids, prescription medications, and marijuana is also common.
+Many adults aged 65 and older engage in illicit and prescription drug abuse, but alcohol remains the most widely abused substance.
+Abuse of opioids, prescription drugs, and marijuana is also common.

 Commonly Abused Drugs Among the Elderly

-Americans over 50 may take certain medications, such as Ambien, Lunesta, Sonata, Xanax, or Valium, to subdue the effects of anxiety or help reduce pain.
+Americans over 50 may take certain medications to subdue the effects of anxiety or help reduce pain.
+These medications include Ambien, Lunesta, Sonata, Xanax, or Valium.

-Many people also self-medicate by taking prescription or over-the-counter medications, as well as alcohol, to aid in sleep and cope with mental health issues.
+Many also self-medicate by taking prescription or over-the-counter medications with alcohol to aid in sleep and cope with mental health issues.

-The Office of Alcoholism and Substance Abuse Services defines two forms of alcohol abuse among elderly Americans.
+The Office of Alcoholism and Substance Abuse Services defines two forms of alcohol misuse among elderly Americans:

-- The “hardy survivor” — this refers to people 65 years of age or older who have been abusing alcohol for many years, typically beginning in their 20s.
+- The hardy survivor: Refers to people 65 years of age or older abusing alcohol for many years, typically beginning in their 20s

 Alcohol affects the elderly differently than young or middle-aged adults.
 As people age, their total body water and lean body mass decrease.
-The way the liver processes alcohol also declines, while the brain’s sensitivity to alcohol increases.
+The liver’s ability to process alcohol declines, and the brain’s sensitivity to alcohol increases.

-As a result, older adults are less aware of their impairment while consuming alcohol and may experience worse hangovers the morning after drinking heavily.
+Older adults are less aware of their impairment after alcohol consumption and may experience worse hangovers in the morning after drinking heavily.
 They are also more likely to get in car accidents or unintentionally hurt themselves than younger people who drink.

-There are many health problems related to alcohol use in late adulthood.
-This is especially true for those who take certain medications, have existing health problems, or drink heavily.
+Health issues related to alcohol use in late adulthood are most common in those who take certain medications, have existing medical conditions, suffer from a cognitive impairment, or drink heavily.

-Heavy drinking and alcohol use disorder (AUD) can lead to health problems in the elderly, such as:
+Heavy drinking and alcohol use disorder (AUD) can lead to these health problems in the elderly: